Licensed Practical Nurse to Registered Nurse

 - Enter the program whether you earned your LPN from Belmont College or another school

-Class size is limited to space available in the second level ADN program.
+Class size is limited to space available in the ADN program.

 - Determine caring interventions for people to enhance readiness for self-healing, self-discovery, and self-control.